Schmulian hits superb century as Woodlands reach Headingley final

 Liam Collins continued to attack the Doncaster bowlers with a rapid 43 before being brilliantly caught by Stuart Guy when attempting to hook former Cleckheaton fast bowler Curtis Free for six.

-Schmulian completed an excellent century and went on to make 122, an innings which included 18 fours, before he was stumped by Sonny Day-Tennant charging spinner Anjum during a late clatter of wickets as Woodlands finished on 299-8 as Anjum finished with 5-43.
+Schmulian completed an excellent century and went on to make 122, an innings which included 18 fours, before he was stumped by Sonny Day-Tennant charging spinner Anjum as Woodlands finished on 299-8 and Anjum finished with 5-43.

 Opener James Stuart (39) tried to force the pace at the start of the Doncaster reply but only Stuart Guy (31) was able to follow his lead.